 12. US citizens believe that Muslims are two times more likely to be discriminated against and harassed at work than atheists, Jewish, and Mormons.

 EEOC complaint statistics show that Muslims, Jews, and Mormons have faced much discrimination at work.
 Many got dismissed because of their religion.
 Others weren’t hired or given a chance to be promoted.
-Some even claim that they have received a lower wage because of their faith.
+Some even claim that they have received a lower wage because of their religious beliefs.

 13. In 56 countries in the world, women get frequently harassed at work because of their religious clothing style.